010Void101/FortiGate-NSE4-Eval/README.md

 # FortiGate-NSE4-Eval

 ## Project Goals
-- Build a fortigate lab from scratch
+- Build a FortiGate NSE4 level lab from scratch
+- Discover everything that can be learnt using the Evaluation License of Fortigate Firewalls
+- Structure the lab architecture close to real life network designs

 ---